Skip to Main Navigation | Skip to Content

 What is Reinstatement?

-The reinstatement of students who have been suspended or dismissed from Central Missouri is not automatic or guaranteed.
+The reinstatement of undergraduate students who have been suspended or dismissed from Central Missouri is not automatic or guaranteed.
 Petitions will be evaluated by the academic college of your major.
 If you are changing majors since your last enrollment, your new major will make the reinstatement decision.
 The Registrar's Office does not review reinstatement petitions.
 Contact your academic advisor with any questions regarding pending petitions.

 Such students may petition for reinstatement as follows: